josbeir/cakephp-latte-view/README.md

 - Use `.latte` templates in your CakePHP app
 - Sandbox mode for secure template execution
+- Template names are always relative to `App.path.templates` not the current file
+- Plugin templates can be loaded using `@MyPlugin.myTemplate`
 - Custom CakePHP tags and functions for seamless integration (see [Custom Tags and Functions](#custom-tags-and-functions))

 ## Requirements